 The visualization also shows the very high global inequality in health spending per capita that is still prevalent today.
-In the Central African Republic only 25 international-$ are spent per capita while on the other end of the distribution, in the US, 9,403 international-$ are spent.
+In the Central African Republic only int.-$25 spent per capita while on the other end of the distribution, in the US, int.-$9,403 are spent.
 The ratio between the two countries is 376; on average Americans spent more on health per day than a person in the Central African Republic spends in an entire year.
 This is a very large gap, considering that International-$ are adjusted for price differences between countries – if price differences were not taken into account, and the spending would have been expressed in US-$ by simply using the exchange rate between the different currencies, the difference would be even larger.

 The results here are similar to the strong correlation between healthcare expenditure and life expectancy that we noted in the previous section.

-The above-mentioned cross-sectional relationships cannot be interpreted causally because countries differs in a number of ways that simultaneously affect health outcomes and health expenditure.
+The above-mentioned cross-sectional relationships cannot be interpreted causally because countries differ in a number of ways that simultaneously affect health outcomes and health expenditure.
 Income is one of them.
 But we can get a step closer by concentrating on countries with similar income per capita, and looking at changes across time for each country, which eliminates the potential confounding effect of country-specific time-invariant factors.

-The following graph visualizes the relationship between life expectancy and health expenditure, for a number of OECD countries since 1970.
+The graph visualizes the relationship between life expectancy and health expenditure, for a number of OECD countries since 1970.
 Two points are worth mentioning.
 Firstly, all countries in this graph have followed an upward trajectory (life expectancy increased as health expenditure increased), but the U.S. stands out as an exception following a much flatter trajectory; gains in life expectancy from additional health spending in the U.S. were much smaller than in the other high-income countries, particularly since the mid-1980s.
 And secondly, the gains for all countries (except for the U.S.) were not diminishing, as in the previous graph.
 This suggests that there are many other factors affecting life expectancy, that are not determined by healthcare spending.
 Indeed, as we have pointed out before, healthcare is just one of many inputs to produce health.